Guided Tour through Bremen’s Town Hall: three different building styles for a gem of architecture.

 Bremen city tours and the Town Hall tour are available in French and Italian, as well as in English and German.

-Stops of the tour: start at the vestibule between the old and the new Town Hall, staircase with a view, the New Banquet Hall with ladies gallery, orchestra gallery and tiny tower room, the Old Banquet Hall with council chairs, fresco’s and the Golden Chamber decorated by Heinrich Vogeler in Art Nouveau.
+Stops of the tour: start at the vestibule between the old and the new Town Hall, staircase with a view, the Banquet Hall with ladies gallery, orchestra gallery and tiny tower room, the Upper Room with council chairs, fresco’s and the Golden Chamber decorated by Heinrich Vogeler in Art Nouveau.

 Duration of the tour: one hour.
 Attention: Even booked tours may be cancelled up to four weeks in advance because the use as a government seat takes precedence.
 Bremer Promenaden offers attractive alternatives.